deanebarker/Denina-Sharp/README.md

     Text.Format "The contents of the file are: {0}."
     Html.Wrap p

 That would read in the contents of "my-file.txt," replace the string "foo" with "bar," drop the result into the middle of a sentence, and again wrap it in a P tag.
 In this case we don't pass anything into the pipeline -- it obtains text to work with in the first step.
+(If we did pass something in, it would simply get discarded and replace in that first step.)

 Filters are grouped into categories which do different things.
 For example, the "HTTP" category can make web requests, and the "HTML" category can manipulate HTML documents.
 Combine them, and you can do things like this: